 - Assist families in the settlement of domestic controversies involving the welfare of children where there is an action in Family Court.

 - Try to ensure children get frequent and continuing contact with both parents after the dissolution of marriage or end of a relationship.

 - Encourage parents to cooperate and share the rights and responsibilities of parenting during and following a dissolution.

 - Investigate guardianship cases scheduled for the Probate Court when the prospective guardian is a relative of the child.
-The investigation will help try to ensure the needs of the child will be met.
 (Probate Code §1513 & Family Code §3110).